 This answer sort of came about on its own.
 By just stepping outside.
 By practicing.
 Seeing what we might need.
 Figuring out which weekday is easier.
 Or when the weather might be better.
 And throwing in a bit of spontaneity.
-Plus mixing in the encouragement of the Handbook of Nature Study community – all the other families enjoying the same type discoveries.
-Of course, topped off by the gentle nudges and examples by blog owner and hostess, Barb-Harmony Art Mom.
+Plus mixing in the encouragement of the Homeschool Nature Study community – all the other families enjoying the same type discoveries.
+Of course, topped off by the gentle nudges and examples by founder and hostess, Barb-Harmony Art Mom.

-Before we knew it these studies found their way into our routine once a week.
+Before we knew it these Outdoor Hour Challenges studies found their way into our routine once a week.
 “What are we studying this week Mama?”
 I rolled in our science text along with our topic.

 “Where do you get these pages? the eldest asked.
 I explained.
 “How do you know how to pull out that storybook to go with it?
 How did you know that there is a close up photo of a lightening bug in that book?”
 Practice.
 Using and enjoying what we have.
 Finding out what works.

-Now, all our science texts, field guides, binoculars, nature notebooks and journals are housed in a bookcase.
+Now, all our science texts, field guides, binoculars, nature notebooks and journals for the homeschool Outdoor Hour Challenges are housed in a bookcase.
 Right next to the kitchen table.
 So it’s easy.
 Easy to go outside, leave the rest for later.
 Easy to grab what we need and step out the back door.

 And even easier to delight.